 Breast cancer generally begins in lobules or ducts, but can sometimes occur in the fatty and fibrous breast tissue.
 If it is left untreated, it may invade nearby healthy breast tissue and spread to the lymph nodes in the armpit (axilla) and then onto other parts of the body such as the bones, brain, lungs and liver.
 Surgery involves removal of a tumour along with an area of the surrounding normal breast tissue to prevent the cancer from spreading to other parts of the body.

-Dr Girardi is a very experienced oncoplastic breast cancer surgeon in Sydney who uses the latest therapeutic and diagnostic techniques for the treatment of this disease.
+Dr Girardi is a very experienced oncoplastic breast cancer surgeon breast cancer surgeon in Sydney who uses the latest therapeutic and diagnostic techniques for the treatment of this disease.
 He is also skilled in implant-based single-stage and two-stage breast reconstruction for patients who may need to undergo mastectomy (removal of the whole breast).

 A breast cancer specialist, Dr Girardi performs the following surgical procedures: